rickardlindberg/rickardlindberg.me/writing/agdpp-logitech-gamepad-f310/index.template.markdown

 > Once the device is initialized the pygame event queue will start receiving
 > events about its input.

-We try to mimic the example in the documentation to initialize a joystick:
+We try to mimic the example in the documentation to initialize joysticks:

 $:output:python:
 class GameLoop(Observable):